JamesSwinton/ag-grid-readme/README.md

 AG Grid is available in two versions: Community & Enterprise.

-- `ag-grid-community` is free, available under the MIT license, and comes with all of the core features expected from a Data Grid, including Sorting, Filtering, Pagination, Editing, Custom Components, Theming and more.
+- `ag-grid-community` is free, available under the MIT license, and comes with all of the core features expected from a JavaScript Data Grid, including Sorting, Filtering, Pagination, Editing, Custom Components, Theming and more.
 - `ag-grid-enterprise` is available under a commercial license and comes with advanced features, like Integrated Charting, Pivoting, Master/Detail, Infinite Scrolling, and Exporting in addition to dedicated support from our Engineering team.

 ### Features